zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/managing-master-pages.md

 ## Changing the Master Page Template of a Page

-You can change the Master Page Template of a page through its [*Look and Feel* Menu](./content-pages-overview.md#look-and-feel).
+You can change the Master Page Template of a page through the page's [*Look and Feel* Menu](./content-pages-overview.md#look-and-feel).
 Follow these steps:

 1. Navigate to the page that you want to change the Master Page Template for.
 1. Click the *Look and Feel* icon (![Look and Feel](../../images/icon-look-and-feel.png)).